Raj Kaur

 Rani Raj Kaur was the wife of Maha Singh, the leader of the Sukerchakia Misl and the mother of Maharaja Ranjit Singh, the founder of the Sikh Empire.
 She was affectionately known as Mai Malwain after her marriage.
 She is also referred to as Sardarni Raj Kaur and Rajkumari Bibiji Raj Kaur Sahiba before marriage.
-She was the daughter of Raja Gajpat Singh of Jind of Phulkian misl.
+She was the daughter of Raja Gajpat Singh of Jind of the Phulkians.